New Tricks for Estimating Gradients of Expectations: Introduction

-We provide a new family of estimators for univariate distributions (see \autoref{table:ticks} for a comparison), starting with our \textit{fundamental trick estimator} in \autoref{sec:ft}.
-We then show in \autoref{sec:usefulness} that our new techniques provide (roughly speaking) a useful and new source of information, in linear combination with the widely used log-derivative trick estimator.
-A shortcoming of the basic fundamental trick estimator is that the pairwise interactions are in a sense non-local.
-We address this by introducing the more advanced \textit{representer trick estimator} in \autoref{sec:representer}, which is based on a reproducing kernel Hilbert space (RKHS) perspective.
-This yields a family of estimators parameterised by the choice of RKHS, and requires certain quantities which we provide in closed form in \autoref{sec:sobolev} for two important examples of RKHS (namely a particular Sobolev space on compact and non-compact domains).
-Taking our novel univariate RKHS based schemes as a starting point, we derive multivariate generalisations of the required closed form expressions in \autoref{sec:multivariate}.
-Finally, we provide some intuition using analytical and numerical examples, in \autoref{sec:experiments}, before concluding in \autoref{sec:conclusion}.
+We provide a new family of \textit{pairwise stochastic gradient estimators} for \eqref{eqn:goal} (see \Autoref{table:ticks} for a comparison), starting with our \textit{fundamental trick estimator} in \Autoref{sec:ft}.
+We provide theoretical analysis in \Autoref{sec:theoretical}, where we characterise the variance of our estimators, relate the fundamental trick to both the reparameterisation and log-derivative tricks, and show that our techniques yield a new and useful source of information.
+A shortcoming of the fundamental trick estimator is that the pairwise interactions are crudely non-local.
+We address this by introducing the more advanced \textit{representer trick estimator} in \Autoref{sec:representer}, which is based on a reproducing kernel Hilbert space (\rkhs ) perspective.
+This yields a family of estimators parameterised by the choice of \rkhs, and requires certain quantities which we provide in closed form in \Autoref{sec:sobolev} for two important examples of \rkhs\ (namely a particular Sobolev space on compact and non-compact domains).
+Taking our novel univariate \rkhs\ based schemes as a starting point, we derive multivariate generalisations of the required closed form expressions in \Autoref{sec:multivariate}.
+Finally, we provide some intuition using analytical and numerical examples in \Autoref{sec:experiments}, before concluding in \Autoref{sec:conclusion}.